dseguy/php-error-messages/messages/syntax-error,-unexpected-identifier-"%s",-expecting-"function"-or-"const".rst

 + Add a definition keyword before the name.
 + Fix the syntax and make a keyword appear at the beginning of the definition.

-In more recent PHP versions, this error message is now :ref:`syntax-error,-unexpected-identifier-"%s",-expecting-"function"-or-"const"`.